iravelmakina/client-server/README.md

 - **Message Prefix**: A 4-byte length prefix indicating the size of the data being sent, ensuring reliable data transfer.
 - **Error Handling**: Proper error codes for invalid operations (e.g., file not found, permission errors, server failures).
 - **ClientCLI**: A command-line interface to interact with the server and perform file operations.
+- **UTF-8 Encoding**: All text data (e.g., filenames, messages) is encoded in **UTF-8**, where **1 character = 1 byte**.
+- **Client Authentication**: Clients must provide a valid username to connect to the server.
+Usernames are validated and used to create separate folders for each client.
+- **Username Limitation**: Only **one simultaneous connection** is allowed per username.
+If a client with the same username tries to connect while another client with that username is already connected, the behavior is **unexpected** (this case is not yet synchronized).

+### **New Features in Version 2**:
+- **Multiple Simultaneous Clients**: Support for handling multiple clients simultaneously using a thread pool.
+- **Thread Pool**: Efficiently manages worker threads to distribute client-handling tasks.
+- **Server CLI Stop Functionality**: Gracefully stop the server by pressing `q` in the server CLI.
+- **Client Authentication**: Introduced client authentication using usernames.
+- **Separate Folders for Clients**: Each client has a separate folder for file operations, ensuring data isolation.
+- **Backward Compatibility for v1 Clients**: Added support for handling v1 clients with version-specific logic.
+- **Timeouts and Enhanced Message Receiving**: Implemented timeouts for socket operations and added the `receiveMessage` function to handle different receive statuses (success, timeout, client disconnect, error).
+- **Statistics Tracking**: Track and display server command statistics (e.g., number of times each command is executed).
+- **Code Refactoring**: Refactored the `Server` and `Client` classes to accommodate new features.
+Updated the `Socket` class to support timeouts and graceful shutdown.

 ## Installation and Compilation